Saccharide/playing-with-truffle/README.md

 6. Then we can run `truffle develop`, which will do two things.
     - First, it will start the local development blockchain using the library `ganache`, and generate 10 ethereum addresses
     - Second, it will start a console that allows you to interact with the blockchain.
-    - We can then run the command `migrate`

 7. `migrate` command does the following two things: (can use the `--reset` flag to clear the `build/`)
     - First, it will compile our smart contract inside `contract/`, and then create a `build/` and put the contract artifact inside this directory.